TheJelmega/prog-lang/design/README.md

 Specialization is the ability to have an multiple versions of the same generic item, but changing the behavior based on the types being passed.
 To be able to specialize a generic, there has to be a shared common denominator which will be the fallback when a specialization cannot be found.

-Any type paramters that starts with `is!` or a value parameter with a block, is a specialization, this is similar to this being the bound for the generics in a where clause.
+Any type paramters that starts with `is` or a value parameter with a block, is a specialization, this is similar to this being the bound for the generics in a where clause.
 Value generic specialization is required to return a matching type to the value being requested and cannot be inferred automatically.

 ### 12.7.1.
 Resolution [↵](#127-specialization-)